California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 California Tenants’ Rights and Responsibilities

-Tenants in California are entitled to:
+California tenants are entitled to:

 • Receive required disclosures before moving in.